- 5.9–6.7 in

 House Sparrows hop rather than walk on the ground.
 They are social, feeding in crowded flocks and squabbling over crumbs or seeds on the ground.
 House Sparrows are a common sight at bird feeders; you may also see them bathing in street-side puddles or dustbathing on open ground, ruffling their feathers and flicking water or dust over themselves with similar motions.
 From living in such close company, House Sparrows have developed many ways of indicating dominance and submission.
 Nervous birds flick their tails.
 Aggravated birds crouch with the body horizontal, shove their head forward and partially spread and roll forward their wings, and hold the tail erect.
 This can intensify to a display with wings lifted, crown and throat feathers standing on end, tail fanned, and beak open.
 Males with larger amounts of black on the throat tend to dominate over males with less black.
 When males display to a prospective mate, they fluff up their chest, hold their wings partially open, fan the tail, and hop stiffly in front of the female, turning sideways and sometimes bowing up and down.
 Sometimes, other males who spot such a display in progress will fly in and begin displaying as well.
 In flocks, males tend to dominate over females in fall and winter, but females assert themselves in spring and summer.

-House Sparrow populations declined by over 3.5 percent between 1966 and 2010, resulting in a cumulative decline of 81 percent, according to the North American Breeding Bird Survey.
-Partners in Flight estimates their global breeding population at 540 million with 13 percent in the U.S., 2 percent in Canada and 2 percent in Mexico.
-They rate an 8 out of 20 on the Continental Concern Scale and are not on the 2012 Watch List.
+House Sparrow populations declined by over 3.5% between 1966 and 2015, resulting in a cumulative decline of 84%, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 540 million with 13% in the U.S., 2% in Canada and 2% in Mexico.
+The species rates an 8 out of 20 on the Continental Concern Scale.
+As a non-native species, it is not included on the 2016 State of the Birds Report.
 Nest holes in trees and nest boxes are valuable commodities for birds that require them for breeding.
 House Sparrows are fierce competitors for these, and their abundance can squeeze out some native cavity-nesting species.
 After becoming common in North American cities, House Sparrows moved out to colonize farmyards and barns during the twentieth century.
 With the recent industrialization of farms, House Sparrows now seem to be declining across most of their range.